Rohan8874/Rock-and-Mine/README.md

-# Sonar Rock vs Mine Classification
+# Sonar Rock and Mine Classification

 A machine learning project to classify sonar signals as either rocks or mines using Logistic Regression.